synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 3. Write telemetry data.
 4. Commit telemetry data.

+Since writer methods may not be called concurrently and steps 2 - 3 do not introduce any new behaviours other than their Domain counterparts, there are no associated race conditions.
+For step 4 – committing the telemetry data – in the current implementation of Cesium, `CommitWithEnd` will always be called with an end time stamp, so there are no associated index stamps, therefore we will not look into the race conditions involved.

 ### 4.3.3 Reading

 Just like at the Domain level, reading in Unary is also handled by the iterator, however,